Leveraging GPT-4 for Automatic Translation Post-Editing: Results and Measurements

 \subsection{General Quality Improvements}

-We compare the translation quality of the post-edited translation with the initial translation using both reference-free and reference-based state-of-the-art neural quality metrics for MT \cite{comet}.
+We compare the translation quality of the post-edited translation against the initial translation using both reference-free and reference-based state-of-the-art neural MT quality metrics.

-\paragraph{Results:} Tables \ref{tab:table7}, \ref{tab:table8}, \ref{tab:table10} and \ref{tab:table11} provide the results of the experiments done on the WMT-22 test sets.
-Throughout, we find that post-editing under both CoT and direct settings lead to improvements over high-quality initial translations obtained through MS-Translator.
-Further, direct post-editing of MS-Translator outputs with GPT-4 consistently surpasses the WMT-22-Best translation system quality.
+\paragraph{Results:} Tables \ref{tab:de_en}, \ref{tab:en_de}, \ref{tab:zh_en} and \ref{tab:en_zh} provide the results of the experiments done on the WMT-22 test sets.
+Throughout, we find that post-editing under both CoT and direct settings leads to improvements over high-quality initial translations obtained through MS-Translator.
+Further, Tables \ref{tab:de_en}, \ref{tab:en_de}, \ref{tab:zh_en} and \ref{tab:en_zh} show that direct post-editing of MS-Translator outputs with GPT-4 consistently improves upon the WMT-22-Best translation system quality.
+We also find that gpt-3.5-turbo consistently underperforms GPT-4 as well as the quality of initial translations, demonstrating a qualitative jump in post-editing efficacy of GPT-4.

-\paragraph{Gains vs Initial System Quality} We observe two different trends in the translation quality: for the more recent systems (outputs on WMT-22), only GPT-4 leads to quality gains in the CoT based post-editing setting whereas for older systems (e.g., outputs on WMT-20, Table \ref{tab:table9}), both gpt-3.5-turbo and GPT-4 lead to quality improvements.

-\paragraph{Analyzing the Distribution of Quality Gains} In Figure \ref{fig:figure1}, we compare the distribution of the gains in COMET-KIWI on the En-De WMT-22 dataset and find that GPT-4 is better at abstaining from proposing any edits if the initial translation is already fluent and adequate.